OpenEuphoria/editors/ctags/ReadMe-euphoria.txt

-ctags is a very old program to extract identifiers from source, Exuberant Ctags current release version	5.8 as of 2011
+ctags is a very old program to extract identifiers from source, these tags can be used by code editors and support programs to jump to the file containing the tag or help with completion.

-get ctags source or binary & source from from http://ctags.sourceforge.net or from their svn repo or an archive of the repo trunk
+Exuberant Ctags current release version	5.8 as of 2011 get ctags source or binary & source from from http://ctags.sourceforge.net or from their svn repo or an archive of the repo trunk